-After originality reports have processed, instructors view the results of the originality report by selecting the Turnitin® Similarity icon related to the submission.
-Selecting the icon takes the user into the Feedback Studio area.
+After similarity reports have processed, instructors view the results of the report by selecting the "Turnitin Similarity Report" icon related to the submission.
+Selecting the icon takes the user into the "feedback studio" area.

-Once the instructor is in Feedback Studio, all submitted documents uploaded into a specific assignment folder can be accessed by using navigation arrows in the upper right quadrant of the Feedback Studio area.
+Once the instructor is in feedback studio, all submitted documents from all learners that have been uploaded into a specific assignment folder can be accessed by using navigation arrows in the upper right quadrant of the feedback studio area.

 During setup of an Assignments folder in Brightspace, users select "Manage Turnitin" to enable and control variables associated with the tool.

-The "Turnitin® Integration" dialog box contains GradeMark® and Originality Check® sections, as well as a "More Options in Turnitin®" button.
+The "Turnitin Integration" dialog box contains "Similarity Report" and "Online Grading" sections, as well as a "More Options" button.